 Grilled Halloumi is a delicacy.
 Golden brown, crispy exterior.
 Soft, gooey interior, and a wonderfully savory flavor.
 It’s a magic cheese that you can grill!

 Grilled Halloumi cheese is a delicacy.
 The browned, crusty exterior, the soft, gooey interior and the intensely savory flavor all combine to make it a wonderful snack or appetizer.

 Halloumi is a semi-hard, unripened brined cheese from Cyprus.
-It’s made from a mixture of goat and sheep milk and tastes like a mixture of fresh Mozzarella and feta.
-It has a high melting point, which makes it an ideal candidate for grilling or frying.
+It’s made from a mixture of goat and sheep milk, and tastes like a mixture of fresh Mozzarella and feta.
+This cheese has a high melting point, which makes it an ideal candidate for grilling or frying.

 - 1 tablespoon olive oil

 - Slice the halloumi block into eight (1 oz) slices.

 - Brush the halloumi slices with olive oil on both sides.

 - Heat a nonstick grill pan over medium heat, about 5 minutes.
 If you don't own a grill pan, a regular nonstick pan will work, although the fried cheese won't look as pretty without the grill marks.

 - Place the cheese slices in the pan (work in two batches if necessary).
 Cook 3 minutes on each side, until crisp and browned.
 Serve immediately.